 Note: The VWC is situated 23 km north of a known Cape Vulture colony on Nelson's Kop as well as two other roost sites (<35 km radius of the project area).
 The status of this colony has been confirmed as a breeding colony.
-As such the decision-making hierarchy / philosophy is going to be based on the flow diagram for Cape Vultures as presented in the 2018 best practice document entitled Cape Vulture and Wind Farms Guidelines for impact assessment, monitoring and mitigation.
+As such, the decision-making hierarchy / philosophy was be based on the flow diagram for Cape Vultures as presented in the 2018 best practice document entitled Cape Vulture and Wind Farms Guidelines for Impact Assessment, monitoring and Mitigation (see Error!
+Reference source not found.).